cnti-testcatalog/testsuite/RATIONALE.md

 ## State Tests

-Why (category): If infrastructure is immutable, it is easily reproduced, consistent, disposable, will have a repeatable deployment process, and will not have configuration or artifacts that are modifiable in place.
+Why: If infrastructure is immutable, it is easily reproduced, consistent, disposable, will have a repeatable deployment process, and will not have configuration or artifacts that are modifiable in place.
 This ensures that all *configuration* is stateless.
 Any *data* that is persistent should be managed by K8s statefulsets.